jlinclabs/jlinx-docs/docs/micro-ledgers.md

 …are the core primative to the JLINX ecosystem.
 Everything boils down to events, written to ledgers by their one and only owner.

-Micro Ledgers are append only logs whos events are signed by the host and the owner.
+Micro Ledgers are append only logs where events are signed by the host and the owner.

 Micro Ledgers are: